ESA-APEx/apex_documentation/propagation/usecases.md

 ## Use Case 1: Transforming features of an existing toolbox into an on-demand, APEx-compliant service

-### Scenarios
+### Scenario

-* A project discovered a toolbox to perform EO data processing tasks and wants to integrate a specific set of features from this toolbox into an openEO processing graph or use it as an OGC Application Package.
+A project discovered a toolbox to perform EO data processing tasks and wants to integrate a specific set of features from this toolbox into an openEO processing graph or use it as an OGC Application Package.

 ### Solution